hipes-ufpr/SiNUCA3/README.md

   ```
 - We use `.cpp` for C++ and `.hpp` for C++ headers.
 Similarly, the include
   guards ends with `HPP_`.
-- Static storage duration still should be avoided but we're more permisse
+- Static storage duration still should be avoided but we're more permissive
   towards it then Google due to the nature of our project.
 - Usually you should only inherit from virtual classes.
 - Operator overloading is strictly forbidden.